Nicholaswogan/PhotochemPy/README.md

 `python -m pip install git+git://github.com/Nicholaswogan/PhotochemPy.git`

-Alternatively, you can instead compile PhotochemPy in this directory by running `./compile.sh`.
-This is useful for if you are adding a new feature to the source code (`src` directory) and need to compile a bunch of times to test it.
+Alternatively, if you want maximum performance, then install PhotochemPy with the [Spike](http://www.ecs.umass.edu/~polizzi/spike/index.htm) solver following [these instructions](https://photochempy.readthedocs.io/en/latest/install.html#python).

 **Fortran source:** If you prefer to use the code exclusively in Fortran, that is OK too.
 An example is provided in the folder `examples/fortran_example`.
-If you only use the Fortran source, you do not need `Python` with `numpy` installed on your system (you only need the GNU compiler collection).

 ## Documentation
 Read the [documentation here](https://photochempy.readthedocs.io/en/latest/).
 The best way to get started is [with this Tutorial in the documentation](https://photochempy.readthedocs.io/en/latest/Tutorial.html).